bhk/build/build.md

 ## Aliases

+Aliases are names that may be used on the command line as goals.

 If your makefile defines a variable named `Goal.NAME`, then `NAME` is a valid *alias*.
 The value of that variable describes all the targets that the alias will build.
 It can contain instances, indirections, or ordinary target names.

-Alias names may be used on the Make command line, not anywhere else.

 Each alias may be given a command to execute by defining a variable named `Alias[NAME].command`.